The Best Date Squares (Kirstie’s Mom’s Famous Recipe)

 I was at the Studio for the very first class they held and I have continued to take classes for the past 13 years.
 While some things have changed over the years, the quality, knowledge and skills Jody and Kirstie bring to each class has not.The skills I learned through the their instruction have been used daily.

-Freeze up to 3 months (layer with parchment between each layer)
+- Freeze for up to 3 months, layered with parchment paper

-Thaw at room temperature or enjoy cold from the fridge — they’re delicious either way.
+- Thaw at room temperature or eat cold from the fridge

 Can I make date squares ahead of time?

-Yes — in fact, they slice even better the next day.
+Yes.
+In fact, they slice even better the next day once fully set.

 Can I use quick oats?

-Rolled oats give the best texture, but quick oats will work in a pinch.
+Rolled oats give the best texture, but quick oats work if that’s what you have.

-It balances the sweetness of the dates and brightens the filling.
+It balances the sweetness and brightens the flavour of the dates.

 Can I halve the recipe?